VenTuraa/xflow_test/README.md

 - Health
   - `HealthData` holds `CurrentHealth`.
-  - `HealthController` encapsulates add/remove/validate and edge‑clamping.
+  - `HealthController` encapsulates add/remove/validate and edge-clamping.
   - SO bricks: `FixedHealthCost/Reward`, `PercentHealthCost/Reward` (percent from current value at the moment of apply).

 - Location